We wish you a happy and healthy New Year!

-We have two vacancies within our Executive Committee concerning the position of Vice-president.
-The following candidatures were submitted:
+There were two vacancies within the Executive Committee concerning the position of Vice-president.

 - Mr Craig Caldwell, The Mazwell Group (UK)